The Lancet Maternal Health Series: Quality Maternity Care for Every Woman, Everywhere

 Priority 4: Guarantee sustainable finances for maternal-perinatal health

 A number of scholars have demonstrated the benefits of investing in women, but ensuring sustainable financing is a challenge.
-One study estimated that between now and 2035, securing essential health care for women and newborns around the world would cost $72.1 billion.
+One study estimated that between now and 2035, securing essential health care for women and newborns around the world would cost 72.1 billion USD.
 High coverage of these maternal and newborn services is expected to substantially reduce stillbirths and maternal and newborn deaths, particularly in high burden countries.
 As low- and middle-income countries are increasingly transitioning from external donor financing to domestic financing for health, coordinated efforts to support local governments with strategic purchasing and to advocate for prioritization of maternal and newborn health programs are key.
 In settings with limited financial capacity, continued donor funding will remain crucial as well.

 Priority 5: Accelerate progress through evidence, advocacy and accountability

 The authors identify two types of research that have the greatest potential to accelerate progress in global maternal health: Measurement of the causes and prevalence of maternal death and disability and implementation research examining the factors that influence the effectiveness of interventions.
 Currently, many countries do not have the infrastructure necessary to collect comprehensive, high quality data on major maternal and newborn health indicators.
 Civil vital registration systems that report births and deaths are often weak, missing the most vulnerable populations.
 Measuring the health of mothers and newborns requires standardizing definitions and methods to allow data systems to capture direct and indirect causes of mortality and morbidity.
 Implementation research is necessary to ascertain whether or not an intervention is effective and why.
 In-country researchers are perhaps best positioned to evaluate local programs when trained appropriately.